Near-infrared dual-comb spectroscopy of CO2 and N2O with a discretized highly nonlinear fiber: Four-wave mixing frequency conversion

-The improvement due to the D-HNLF is also highlighted in Fig. \ref{fig:Spectre_SUMITOMO_XLIM}, where we compare the spectrum at the output of the D-HNLF (red) and at the output of a commercial HNLF (blue) after injecting a pump and a seed at their input.
-We can see that the converted signal is almost \SI{10}{\decibel} higher with the D-HNLF, compared to the one obtained with a commercial HNLF.
-Moreover, the spectrum at the output of the D-HNLF exhibits no Raman peaks, whereas two Raman peaks are visible when the commercial fiber is used, probably due to a higher concentration of germanium in the core.
+Fig. \ref{fig:Spectre_SUMITOMO_XLIM} shows that for the seed (idler) at 1300 nm the converted signal measured at 1960 nm is almost \SI{10}{\decibel} higher with the D-HNLF, compared to the one obtained with a commercial HNLF.
+Moreover, the spectrum at the output of the D-HNLF exhibits no Raman peaks, whereas two Raman peaks are visible when the commercial fiber is used, probably due to a slightly smaller core size and a higher concentration of germanium in the core.
 However, the pump depletion caused by these peaks is not itself sufficient to explain the improvement of \SI{10}{\decibel}, which is mainly due to the optimization of the dispersion parameters allowed by the D-HNLF.
+Note that the idler and signal wavelengths for which the parametric conversion is the most efficient are in good agreement with the values given by the phase matching condition (see Fig. \ref{fig:Phase_matching}(a)).
+Similar spectra have been obtained at the output of different D-HNLFs with two, four and six inclusions.
+As previously explained the pump and idler wavelengths have been optimized so that the signal intensity generated in the 1.9 to \SI{2}{\micro \metre} wavelength range (wavelength range suitable for $\text{C}\text{O}_2$ spectroscopy) is maximal.
+The spectra recorded with the various D-HNLFs are quite similar, but we observed a slightly higher signal wave for the three-inclusion fiber, which is why we will use this fiber for the spectroscopic applications described in the next section, although the other D-HLNFs could also have been used.
+Finally, in all experiments, the polarization of the light just before injection into the nonlinear fiber was adjusted using a polarization controller to maximize the power of the converted signal wave at around \SI{2}{\micro\metre}.
+This polarization optimization is necessary because of the residual birefringence intrinsic to each fiber.
+None of the nonlinear fibers (HNLF or D-HNLF) are polarization-maintaining.